top of page

 • 7 min read

-In practice, GAR is becoming something much more important.
-It is a visible indicator of how successfully a bank is translating sustainability ambition into balance-sheet reality.
-It signals whether green finance is still mostly a product narrative, or whether it is beginning to reshape credit allocation, portfolio construction, data architecture and client strategy.
+The Green Asset Ratio, or GAR, is often introduced as a disclosure metric.
+While this description is technically correct, it is strategically incomplete.
+In practice, GAR is evolving into something much more significant.
+It serves as a visible indicator of how successfully a bank translates sustainability ambition into balance-sheet reality.
+It signals whether green finance remains primarily a product narrative or if it is beginning to reshape credit allocation, portfolio construction, data architecture, and client strategy.

-That is why GAR deserves more attention than a narrow compliance reading would suggest.
+This is why GAR deserves more attention than a narrow compliance reading would suggest.

-This distinction is more than technical language.
-It is where many banks will either succeed or struggle.
+This distinction is more than technical language; it is where many banks will either succeed or struggle.

+This is also why many early GAR results in Europe appeared so low.
 Your draft correctly points to one of the most widely debated structural issues: the asymmetry around SMEs and non-EU counterparties.
 In the EU model, large institutions’ GAR calculations have historically been pulled down because some exposures influenced the denominator while remaining very difficult or impossible to recognise in the numerator without formal taxonomy disclosures from counterparties.
-That issue became one of the main drivers behind the 2025 Omnibus simplification debate and the subsequent July 2025 delegated act changes, which aimed in part to reduce denominator distortions and simplify implementation.
-The European Commission’s February 2025 simplification package explicitly said the GAR revision would address the difference in scope between numerator and denominator, and the 2025 delegated act introduced additional simplifications, including treatment of non-material exposures.
+This issue became one of the main drivers behind the 2025 Omnibus simplification debate and the subsequent July 2025 delegated act changes, which aimed, in part, to reduce denominator distortions and simplify implementation.
+The European Commission’s February 2025 simplification package explicitly stated that the GAR revision would address the difference in scope between numerator and denominator.
+The 2025 delegated act introduced additional simplifications, including the treatment of non-material exposures.

-That matters for two reasons.
+This matters for two reasons.

 The banks that will manage GAR well are therefore unlikely to be the ones that treat it as a reporting annex.
 They will be the ones that treat it as a portfolio management discipline.